 We have and continue to be long-term investors with an eye on where we think stock prices could be in 12 to 18 months, but during the COVID Crash of 2020 (can I call it that?), we felt it best to add a short-term timing element to our investment processes.
 After an exhaustive search of historic market price data, we found a correlation between tracking multiple short-term prices trends and intermediate-term price trends.
-What we found was simple: when our short-term moving averages move below the 30-day exponential moving average for price, it is usually wise to cut back risk significantly.
+What we found was simple: when the short-term moving averages on the graph in RED move below the 30-day exponential moving averages in BLUE, it is usually wise to cut back exposure to stocks significantly.

 We attempted to construct a tool that would help us evaluate several indexes and sectors at-a-glance.
+Very simply, Green is good, Red is bad.
+The column marked “Uptrend Test” in the next to last far right column scores from -10 to +10. -10 indicates a downtrend and +10 indicates an uptrend.
 Here is what we developed:

 Data Source: Refinitiv, calculations USAM